SEE ALSO THE LILITH GALLERY, THE ART HISTORY ARCHIVE & THE LILITH EZINE.

 Charles Alexander Moffat

 Charles Moffat (born March 1979 in Wingham, Ontario, Canada) is a Canadian artist, writer, art historian and website designer.
-He is best known for his painting United States Censorship and his controversial paintings.
+He is known for both his fantasy books and his controversial paintings.

 Early Life

 Charles Alexander Moffat was raised by farming parents along with two sisters.
-His family is rather creative (his mother is a landscape architect/horticulturalist, his older sister is a graphic designer and his younger sister is a comic book artist/librarian).
+His family is rather creative: His mother is a landscape architect/horticulturalist, his older sister is a graphic designer, and his younger sister is a game designer/librarian.

 As a child Moffat had recurring nightmares about lions.
 These dreams would later inspire three lion nightmare paintings, like the one on the right which includes a self-portrait of himself at the age of 7.
 Incidentally, the town of Teeswater (where Moffat went to primary school) in Ontario has a lion fountain near the town library which Moffat says this particular piece is about.
 Children would stick their head inside the lion's mouth to drink from the fountain.

-During his early years Moffat aspired to be an archeologist, a writer and even thought about going into the RCMP.
-During his teenage years his love of metal sculpture and acrylic painting developed.
+During his early years Moffat aspired to be an archeologist, a writer, and even thought about going into the RCMP.
+His first published story was a fantasy serial that appeared in a local newspaper when he was 12 years old.
+During his teenage years his love of acrylic painting developed.

 Education

-Following September 11th 2001 Moffat returned dramatically to his political roots, creating his now iconic painting "United States Censorship" which has since appeared in a documentary about American censorship.
-He made a reproduction of Friedrich Overbeck's "Italy and Germany" while writing "The Work of Art in the Age of Digital Reproduction".
+Following September 11th 2001 Moffat created his now iconic painting "United States Censorship" which has since appeared in a documentary about American censorship, a hip hop video, and in various books about censorship.
+He also made a reproduction of Friedrich Overbeck's painting "Italy and Germany" while writing "The Work of Art in the Age of Digital Reproduction", a non-fiction piece about how the digital landscape is altering how we see artwork.

 After graduating Moffat traveled overseas and settled in Jeonju South Korea for a year where he made a photography series about the Korean demilitarized zone.
 It was during this time (2003-2004) that Moffat became more involved with video art and began "The Fear Americans" series in which he satirizes and pokes fun at the Bush Administration and American fascism.